Fanny (1961 film)

 Fanny is a 1961 American Technicolor romantic drama film directed by Joshua Logan.
 The screenplay by Julius J. Epstein is based on the book for the 1954 stage musical of the same title by Logan and S.N.
 Behrman, which in turn had been adapted from Marcel Pagnol's trilogy.
-Pagnol wrote two plays, Marius (1929) and Fanny (1931) and completed the cycle by writing and directing a film, César, in 1936.
-Meanwhile, Marius (1931) and Fanny (1932) were also produced as films.
+Pagnol wrote two plays, Marius (1929) and Fanny (1931) and completed the trilogy by writing and directing a film, César, in 1936.
+Previously, Marius (1931) and Fanny (1932) had also been produced as films.

-The film deleted all the songs from Fanny, the stage musical, but the music by Harold Rome served as the underscore for the soundtrack, and the title tune is used as the Main Title theme.
+The film deleted all the songs from Fanny, the stage musical, but the music by Harold Rome served as the underscore for the soundtrack, and the title tune is used as the main title theme.
 It was nominated for both the Academy Award and the Golden Globe Award for Best Original Score.